AlexCharlton/glls/README.md

 # glls
 glls (GL Lisp Shaders) lets you write [GLSL](https://www.opengl.org/documentation/glsl/) (OpenGL Shader Language) shaders in a convenient pseudo-scheme language in Chicken Scheme.
-The compilation into GLSL happens at compile-time for zero runtime cost. glls targets only GLLS version 3.30 and above, at the moment.
+The compilation into GLSL happens at compile-time for zero runtime cost.

 The idea for glls was hugely inspired by [Varjo](https://github.com/cbaggers/varjo).
 Before learning about Varjo, I had never considered the possibility of writing shaders in anything but the GLSL.
 Seeing them being written in Lisp was a major, "Of course!" moment.